lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 # Workflow (How the Tool Works under the hood)
 1. preemptively clear the /tmp/ directory in lambda-function

 2. user inputs a folder (a target s3 directory, in which are .csv files)

-3. scan S3 folder for .csv files
+3. scan S3 folder for .csv files (ignore non csv files)

 4. make a list of .csv files NOT including "metadata_" at the start.
 We will later iterate through this file 3 times.

 5. track the many forms of names keeping track of the root name, the lambda name, the old s3 name and the new s3 name, split names, table names, etc.

 6. make a list of files that need meta-data files (there are several such related lists, and these are re-created after files are auto split if that happens)

+#### Two steps need to happen before processing the files and iterating through the files to upload them to AWS datatables.
+7. There is the option to just create meta-data files before trying to load them.
+In this case, each data file has a metadata file made which includes primary key type warnings for all columns.

+8. Auto Splitting: In the case of file splitting, the previous file listing steps need to be repeated from scratch and a new list of files made before proceeding.

+#### Iterating Though and Processing Files
-7. iteration 1: iterate through list of data-csv files and check to see if there are any name collisions between file names and dynamoDB tables to be created (exit to error message if collision found) Note: extra logic for where from-to or multiple input files are used.
+9. iteration 1: iterate through list of data-csv files and check to see if there are any name collisions between file names and dynamoDB tables to be created (exit to error message if collision found) Note: extra logic for where from-to or multiple input files are used.

-8. iteration 2 and auto-split: iterate through files_that_need_metadata_files_list of data-csv files to make a list of unpaired files: use pandas to create a table with AWS datatypes, and move that metadata_file to s3.
+10. iteration 2 and auto-split: iterate through files_that_need_metadata_files_list of data-csv files to make a list of unpaired files: use pandas to create a table with AWS datatypes, and move that metadata_file to s3.
 The goals here is to allow users to upload custom metadata files, but to default to automating that process.
 Plus auto-split
 check each data csv file's shape to see if the file has more than 10,000 rows.
 If so: split/replace the file in S3.

-9. iteration 3: when all data-csv files are paired with a metadata_ file:  iterate through the list of all root files (see below)
+11. iteration 3: when all data-csv files are paired with a metadata_ file:  iterate through the list of all root files (see below)

 #### The next steps are done for each (iterating through each) data file in the 3rd and last pass through the list of data-csv files:

-10. The primary-key column/field is error-checked for 3 types of primary key errors and gives the user a warning to fix the file: missing data, duplicate rows, and mixed text/number data (e.g. text in a number column).
+12. The primary-key column/field is error-checked for 3 types of primary key errors and gives the user a warning to fix the file: missing data, duplicate rows, and mixed text/number data (e.g. text in a number column).
 Finding and outputting a warning here halts the whole process, so not all files will have been checked.

-11. lambda creates a new dynamoDB table with a name the same as the .csv file.
+13. lambda creates a new dynamoDB table with a name the same as the .csv file.
 Note: extra logic to skip this for from-to or multi-file-to-one-table input.

-12. lambda uses metadata_ file and data-csv file to load data into dynamoDB.
+14. lambda uses metadata_ file and data-csv file to load data into dynamoDB.
 Note: by default this is the whole file, but optionally a from_row and to_row can be specified by row number in csv

-13. after file is loaded successfully into dynamoDB, data-csv and metadata_csv are moved to a new directory (folder) called 'transferred files' (or whatever the name ends up being) (this involves copying to the new location and then deleting the old file from S3).
+15. after file is loaded successfully into dynamoDB, data-csv and metadata_csv are moved to a new directory (folder) called 'transferred files' (or whatever the name ends up being) (this involves copying to the new location and then deleting the old file from S3).
 Note: this is skipped when using from-to or multi-file-to-one-table as the whole upload process is not completed in one step.

-14. the aws Lambda /tmp/ copy of the file is deleted (to not overwhelm the fragile lambda-function)
+16. the aws Lambda /tmp/ copy of the file is deleted (to not overwhelm the fragile lambda-function)

 #### These steps are done at the very end of the whole process after all files are processed (if there is no error that stops the process)
-15. remove all files from lambda /tmp/ directory
+17. remove all files from lambda /tmp/ directory

-16. output: list of tables created OR error message
+18. output: list of tables created OR error message